 Being the only source of water then, the Maasai use the same water from the pools for their consumption but end up contracting water-borne diseases.

 The RedTribe has given more than 3,000 people access to water through their 12 installed water points in the Maasai Community.
 10,000 more people are in dire need to access clean and safe drinking water for household use which will help reduce the number of infections.

 RedTribe uses the “Gravity Fed” method to transport water from Springs to Villages through a pipe network.

 Pelua, the Country Director at RedTribe says that through the MAF Kenya flights his organisation continues to bring change to the Maasai community.

-“I am grateful to MAF Kenya because through their flights, travelling to Enairebuk from Nairobi takes one and half hours while on road the journey takes approximately seven hours.
+“I am grateful to MAF Kenya because through their flights, travelling to Enairebuk from Nairobi takes one and half hours while on road the journey takes approximately fourteen hours (round trip).
 This saves our team and donors travel time allowing them enough hours on the ground to see the progress of our projects and even share directly with our beneficiaries,” Pelua said.